Chapter 1:

 “He’s lying,” the cloaked man replied, “there was a rune circuit engraved into the ground where we found him.”

-“I don’t belong here, that’s why!
-I was taken here by a flash of light, I swear!
-I get it, it's one of those taken into another world things, right?
+”I was taken here by a flash of light, I swear!
+I get it; it's one of those 'taken into another world' things, right?
 It must be!”
-Ace frantically pleaded.

-“He must be one of those psychos addicted to Witch Dust,” the cloaked man replied, charging up the gun.
+“He must be one of those psychos addicted to Witch Dust,” a cloaked man replied, charging up the gun.
+“I’ll dispose of him…”

 Ace shut his eyes.
 He wasn’t religious, but even he would start believing in a greater power if it could save him.
 Yet, what flashed in his mind wasn’t some omnipotent deity; it was a girl with luscious blonde hair and glistening blue eyes.

+“Wait,” the ogre snarled.
 “If he’s not on the system, it would be a waste to just dispose of him.”

-The man gripped Ace’s hair, forcing him to acknowledge the hideous green hunk.
+A hand from behind gripped Ace’s hair, forcing him to acknowledge the hideous green hunk.

 With a thunderous stomp, he crumpled the bird like an empty can.
 Even the concrete around his foot had caved inwards.
 But despite that, the bird's head kept twitching as if desperately clinging to life.

-“Now listen carefully, in three hours we have a job to do.
+“Now listen carefully, in 3 hours we have a job to do.
 A potion shop on the west side of town.
 I want their stock of poison.
 All of it.
 And if you don’t get them for me?”

 Ace drew in a deep breath, the air pressing heavy against his lungs.